 - Lenient law enforcement

 - Presence of litter already in the area

 As litter degrades, chemicals and microparticles are released.
 These chemicals aren’t natural to the environment and can, therefore, cause a number of problems.
 For example, cigarette butts can contain chemicals such as arsenic and formaldehyde.
-These poisons can make their way into the soil and freshwater sources, impacting both humans and animals.
+These poisons can make their way into the soil and freshwater sources, which negatively impacts both humans and animals.
 In fact, 60% of water pollution is attributed to litter.

 Animals are innocent victims affected by litter every day.
-Researchers estimate that over one million animals die each year after ingesting, or becoming entrapped in, improperly discarded trash.
+Researchers estimate that over one million animals die each year after ingesting, or becoming entrapped in, improperly disposed trash.

 Germs can be transmitted directly by physically coming into contact with litter.
 This can happen by picking up, touching, or by accidentally injuring themselves on improperly disposed of trash.

 Bacteria and parasites can also be transmitted to humans indirectly through an affected vector.
 Vectors are animals or insects that come in contact with contaminated litter and then transmit those contaminates to humans.

 Litter along the highway must be picked up and disposed of daily in order to keep drivers safe.
 This costs taxpayers money and diverts funds from other projects like road repair.
 For example, the Arkansas Department of Transportation reported that it spent $5 million on litter pickup in 2021; Texas paid an estimated $40 million in 2014 and Pennsylvania paid an estimated $14 million in 2019.